Why Your Community Needs Internal Allies

 Community-building is a long, experimental journey.
 Engaging a group of people that care about each other and feel they belong together is no easy feat, so once your community starts to come together, your community managers need to actively listen, collect feedback, sift through said feedback, then make changes to the community based on that feedback.
 Sometimes those changes can be risky.

-For example, when TechWell first started a Slack community, our focus was on creating a space for delegates at our STAR conferences to connect during the conference.
-However, we listened and continued to hear feedback that delegates didn’t only want a place to connect outside of conferences, they also needed a place to connect with software professionals outside of testing-specific roles.
+For example, when my team first started a Slack community at TechWell, our focus was on creating a space for delegates at our STAR conferences to connect during the conference.
+However, we listened and continued to hear feedback that delegates didn’t only want a place to connect outside of conferences, they also needed a place to connect with professionals outside of their specific job roles.

 We knew making these shifts to the community would be risky, however, our colleagues not only had our backs, but they began to share new ideas about the community, relay feedback to us from community members, and actively participate in the community.

 While it may seem small, the participation from those internal allies actually did wonders for our team’s confidence.
 Because of the psychological safety net the internal support provided, we started to experiment more, and as a result, we started to see our community flourish.

 On top of serving as a support system, internal allies can also help by speaking highly and honestly about their communities and opening additional lines of communication with community members.
 Regardless of the size of your community, you will always need people who champion your cause and who step up to help when your community organizers aren’t available to answer questions or share important updates.

 Even more than evangelizing, it helps if your internal allies are users that like participating in your community.
 If they think something in the community is missing, then they probably have feedback that is true for other community members as well.